Kaljurand/net-speech-api/tools/gf/README.md

 The (simple plain text) linearization is the returned to the client.
 In case more outputs are desired then some container format must be used.

+Note also, that parsing can result in more than one parse tree.
+This is the case when the input is ambiguous, e.g. "2 - 3 - 4" with respect
+to a simple calculator grammar:

+    minus : Exp -> Exp -> Exp;
+    number : Number -> Exp;

+in case the concrete syntax (which describes the "-" sign) does not specify the associativity.
+As a result of multiple parse trees also multiple linearizations are produced which are not necessarily different.
+The server would then need to post-process the linearizations to preserve only the first, or to preserve only the different ones and return them in a container format.